w3c/longtasks/README.md

 // register observer for long task notifications observer.observe({entryTypes: ["longtask"]});

+// Long script execution after this will result in queueing
+// and receiving “longtask” entries in the observer.
 ```

 **Long-task threshold: we propose 50ms.** That is, the UA should emit long-task events whenever it detects tasks whose execution time exceeds >50ms.